 The inconsistency between true and assumed TTI parameters will be the source of modeling inaccuracy with which we test the resilience of the velocity model recovery with WRI$\ast$ and FWI.
-An example of TTI model with smoothing level $\sigma^2=20$ (indicating the variance of Gaussian smoothing) is depicted in Figure~\ref{fig:BGCmodelttibg}.
+Smoothing is carried out via Gaussian filtering, modulated by the dimentionless standard deviation $\sigma$ obtained via normalization with the grid spacing.
+An example of smoothed TTI model is depicted in Figure~\ref{fig:BGCmodelttibg}.

 The inversion results for WRI$\ast$ and FWI are displayed in Figure~\ref{fig:BGCmodelttiinv}.
 We notice that the starting model and wrong assumptions about anisotropy have an effect on WRI$\ast$ results, especially in resolving the shallow high-velocity layer and the deeper part of the model.
 Despite this, the WRI$\ast$ results remain relatively stable with respect to the starting guess, the major difference being a loss of resolution with depth with worse starting models.
 More notably, they are consistently better than the FWI results, which are instead heavily affected by this choice.